- Want to Know More About Saltillo Tile Flooring?

 Rustic décor is a timeless trend!
 Fortunately, Saltillo tile flooring is an ideal flooring choice for rustic style décor spaces.

-Handmade, rustic characteristics are why this Mexican tile is sought out worldwide.
+This Mexican floor tile’s handmade, rustic characteristics are why it is sought out worldwide.
 No two tiles are the same.
 They’re durable, beautiful, and affordable.

 ⇒ Related: Learn more about What to Expect in Saltillo Tile Flooring

-⇒ Pro Tip: Don’t pick at lime pops if it happens on your floor.
+⇒ Pro Tip: Don’t pick at lime pops if they happen on your floor.
 It’s best to apply a coat of sealer over the exposed chip so it blends naturally into the rustic style of the floor.
 If a specific lime pop chip bugs you, replace the tile.
 I don’t recommend trying to “fix them.”
 Repair methods usually make the popped area more noticeable.
 My advice?
-Embrace the occasional lime pop for the rustic character that it is.
+Embrace the occasional lime pop for its rustic character.

-• Efflorescence is a crystalline salt & mineral residue that is left behind from excessive water.
+- 3. Efflorescence is a crystalline salt and mineral residue left behind by excessive water.
 (Hence, don’t soak unsealed terracotta tiles as part of the installation process.
-The added moisture activates chances of efflorescence.)
+The added moisture activates the chances of efflorescence.)
 It has a powdery, white appearance.

 ⇒ Pro Tip: How can you avoid efflorescence?
 It may not be completely avoidable in natural substrates like Saltillo tile, brick, and stone, but you can prevent most of it by installing quality presealed tiles instead of unsealed tiles.
 Also, mitigate the chances of efflorescence in outdoor or wet areas by applying a waterproofing membrane to the subfloor.

-⇒ Pro Tip: Large format sizes include 18″ and bigger tiles.
-These sizes have more rustic characteristics and imperfections than 16″ and smaller sizes.
+⇒ Pro Tip: Large format sizes include 18″ and bigger tiles, Which have more rustic characteristics and imperfections than 16″ and smaller sizes.
 These large format sizes are more pillowed and lay less evenly than smaller tiles.
 There are installation techniques to install these properly, of course.
 These factors allow for double the overage and more waste and tile selection during installation.

 In summary, rustic and handmade characteristics are why Saltillo tiles are known as the “perfectly imperfect tile.”